chucktilbury/Assembler/src/cpp/README.md

 -- If you use a standard character such as '+' or '{', tokens which begin with those characters cease to exist.
 This can be troublesome.
 If you use set_identifier_char() on the '<' character, the handling of
-#include directives will be greatly disturbed.
-Therefore the use of any
+#include directives will be greatly disturbed.Therefore the use of any
 standard C character in set_identifier_char() of unset_identifier_char() is declared unsupported, forbidden and altogether unwise.